tmhn/doppio-health/README.md

 open ios/DoppioHealth.xcodeproj
 ```

-##Purpose
+####Purpose

-The purpose of this project is to allow healthcare professionals to produce small _Micro-Apps_ for patients that they can use to monitor their health and lifestyle.
+The purpose of this project is to allow healthcare professionals to produce small _HealthBits_ for patients that they can use to monitor their health and lifestyle.

-####Micro-Apps
+####HealthBits

-The healthcare professional generates the _Micro-App_ from the DoppioHealth website using Visual Programming, the _Micro-App_ then is updated to the patient's iPhone.
+The healthcare professional generates the _HealthBits_ from the Doppio website, the _HealthBits_ can then be viewed by the mobile application.

 ####Bundles

-The options for _Bundles_ are Diet, Recorder, Tips and Guidance
+The options for _Bundles_ are Regime, Record, Reminder

-##Coding Style
+####Coding Style

 Coding style for DoppioHealth has been inspired by [Airbnb's React Style Guide](https://github.com/airbnb/javascript/tree/master/react) and [Team Oauth](https://github.com/team-oath/uncovery/wiki/React-Native-Style-Guide)